Shinybyte01/Millenium-RAT/README.md

-# Millenium RAT (RAT + stealer + keylogger), version 3.1
+# Millenium RAT (RAT + stealer + keylogger), version 3.2
-A telegram-controlled Windows RAT (remote access tool), no dedicated server or port forwarding is required for usage.
+An advanced telegram-controlled Windows RAT (remote access tool) with almost 2 years of history, no dedicated server or port forwarding is required for usage.
 Contact me by Telegram to buy: <em>**@shinyenigma**</em> (Accepting USDT, BTC, TRX, XMR, ETH, LTC and more).
 All the features of this tool are described below, if you still have any questions feel free to contact me:)
 ## Features
 <br />⭐️ Common:
 <br />🔹two types of powerfull data encryption
 <br />🔹Easy-to-use compact builder